randomflea/randomflea/content/posts/tutorials/rocky-linux-vps-initial-setup.md

     sudo firewall-cmd --permanent --zone=public --add-port=XXXX/tcp
     sudo firewall-cmd --reload
 ```
-Let's exit this session and reconnect using the new port.
+Let's open a new seesion using the new port.
 For Windows, put the new port number in the Port box of Putty.
 For Linux and MacOS, use the -p switch.
+Once we verified that it's working, we can close the old session.
 ```commandline
     ssh user@server-ip -p 4321
 ```